What is needed to book Pampered & Pretty?

 4. Where is Pampered & Pretty located?

 We are a Charleston based on-location bridal service.
-At the moment we only offer on location services.
+At the moment we only offer on location service for bridal parties.
 Meaning where ever our brides are getting ready is where we will be providing services.
 For trials if you are in town for the day we are happy to host you - shoot us an email so we can work out the details for you!

 5. Can I book now and set up a trial date later?